-When you customize reports or analyze data in your analytics tools, you can select a style of chart to display your data.
+When you customize reports or analyze data in your analytics tools, you can select a style or type of chart to display your data.
 There are eight styles you can use, depending on the data in your report: bar, column, line, area, doughnut, pie, summary, and table.

 Use a bar graph when you want to highlight how multiple metrics compare to each other.
 For example, you can compare how multiple ebooks performed against each other.
 In the custom report builder, this type of chart is called a horizontal bar chart.

 Use a column graph when you want to highlight how multiple metrics compare to each other.
 For example, you can see how many contacts you generated from different marketing channels.
 If you have a large amount of data, a column chart may be a better option than a bar chart.
 In the custom report builder, this type of chart is called a vertical bar chart.

 Use a line graph when you want to show the growth of a metric over time.
 For example, use a line graph to display the growth of your contacts over time.